-Windscribe Free is even available on a whole host of extra devices, like the Amazon Fire TV Stick and Apple TV.
-Be warned though – it will still eat data from the same allowance as all the other devices you have it installed on.
-Running it on everything that you own may see you hit you cap sooner than expected.
+Be warned though – those devices will still eat data from the same allowance as all the other devices you have Windscribe installed on.

 Encryption & Security

-- DNS Leak Blocking
+DNS Leak Blocking

 IPV6 Leak Blocking

-- Supports TCP Port 443
+Supports TCP Port 443

-- VPN Kill Switch
+VPN Kill Switch

 Ease of Use